OpenMDAO/dymos/mkdocs/docs/command_line/command_line.md

 ## Loading an existing trajectory as an initial guess

 You will see a message before the run about a recorder being added.
-This is a database file called `dymos_solution.db` (automaticaly created in your current working directory) that will allow restarting work on the Dymos problem from where it left off.
+This is a database file that by default is called named `dymos_solution.db` but can be set using the --solution_record_file option.
+The file is automaticaly created in your current working directory.
+It will allow restarting work on the Dymos problem from where it left off.
 The `-t` or `--solution` command line option is used to tell `dymos` to restart from the specified recorded solution: